bkesterbyld/fabulous-oregano/content/pages/solutions.md

-      Product management leaders who are responsible for multiple software products love using bitdomains to create a unified API for customers, or to build new applications on top of legacy products.
+      Product management leaders who are responsible for multiple software products use bitdomains to create a unified API for customers, or to build new applications on top of legacy products.

       **Agency Collaboration**

-      e-commerce leaders use bitdomains to get data to external agencies that are developing and maintaing corporate web  and marketing sites that need company data.
+      e-commerce leaders use bitdomains to get data to external agencies who develop and maintain corporate web  and marketing sites that need company data.
     actions:
       - label: Free Trial
         url: /signup